DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

 import albumentations as A
 {% endhighlight %}

 The expected data structure for the notebook is multispectral ‘.tif’ files in folders denoting the class name.
-Just point the notebook at the parent folder of your data.
+Just point the notebook at the parent folder of the data.
 This cell also adds a folder named ‘models’ which will contain our finished models.

 {% highlight python %}
 #  this path should contain folders of images of each class